Fox-ML-infrastructure/Fox-v1-infra/ROADMAP.md

 - ✅ Fixed readline symbol lookup errors in child processes
 - ✅ All model families can now be imported and trained correctly
 - ⚠️ TensorFlow warnings - TensorFlow is working correctly with GPU support.
 Some warnings (version compatibility, plugin registration) are just noise - investigating further to clean up output. **Note:** These warnings may be computer-specific; waiting on feedback if others experience similar issues.
-- ✅ **GPU models working** - GPU models are functional and producing artifacts.
+- ✅ **GPU models mostly working** - Most GPU models (MLP, GAN, MetaLearning, MultiTask) are functional and producing artifacts.
+VAE has a serialization issue being fixed.
 Working on reducing noise and warning messages in output.
 - 🔄 Testing target ranking and selection scripts today

 **Planned Deeper Refactors:**